BironSu/SoloProject/README.md

 ![ZombieSpawn](https://user-images.githubusercontent.com/7001720/54206869-89994680-44af-11e9-9bfc-19bd4751690a.gif)

 ## Features

+ Swap to shotgun which consumes shotgun ammo that can be dropped by zombies by chance.

+ Shotgun Ammo explodes when shot at.

+ Shotgun Melee animation when out of ammunition.

  Control the player with an analog joystick.

  Button to shoot(far-range attack), melee(close-range attack) and use landmine.

  Restart button for new game when health bar is depleted.

+ Pause menu with continue/restart option.

+ Zombie counter.

+ Zombie spawn increases after certain points.

  Sound added.